 Another benefit of CAD is the easier sharing of designs between teams.
-Just as cloud-based resource management software makes allocations accessible from anywhere in the world, CAD software lets key stakeholders access designs regardless of their location.
+Just as cloud-based resource management software makes allocations accessible from anywhere globally, CAD software lets key stakeholders access designs regardless of location.

-Lastly, CAD software allows users to clearly see various iterations of a design.
-Architects often make updates to designs in order to correct issues or address changes requested by the client.
+Lastly, CAD software allows users to see various iterations of a design.
+Architects often update designs to correct issues or address changes requested by the client.